RD17/ambar/README.md

 ## What is Ambar

-It’s a smart collection-indexing-searching warehouse for files.
-Imaging having billion of files in different formats like xls, doc, txt, etc... and any encoding.
-Ambar gives you an ability to search through their content and metadata in milliseconds.
-Any phrase or word in any sequence with stemming and fuzzy search.
-Ambar is very lightweight, simple and intuitive, but yet very fast and powerful in term of data amounts and scaling.
+Ambar is a smart document archive.
+Imagine having billion of files in different formats like xls, doc, txt, pdf, ppt, etc..., in any encoding.
+Anbar securely stores them and gives you an ability to search through their content and metadata in milliseconds.
+It is very lightweight, simple and intuitive, but yet very fast and powerful in terms of data amount and scaling.
 All the rocket-science is hidden behind the simple UI.

 ## How To Install
-As for now only [cloud version](http://ambardemo.rdseventeen.com/) available.
-VirtualBox image will be available soon, as well as images in Docker Hub.
+Get a [VirtualBox image](http://ambar.rdseventeen.com/) on our website.
+Cloud version will be available soon.

 ## API